Pylons/pyramid/docs/narr/models.rst

 Some APIs in :ref:`security_module` accept a model object as a parameter.
-For example, the ``has_permission`` API accepts a "context" (a model object) as one of its arguments; the "acl" is obtained from this model or one of its ancestors.
+For example, the ``has_permission`` API accepts a "context" (a model object) as one of its arguments; the ACL is obtained from this model or one of its ancestors.
 Other APIs in the same module also accept :term:`context` as an argument, and a context is always a model.